whiteshield/4Gbot/readme.md

 If you have OSX (or linux) on your workstation, I encourage you to clone the repo to your machine and use `4Gbot-pre` to do the work.

-For windows users, generate an ssh key with puttygen, copy it to your fresh kali bot and to your master server `/root/.ssh/` folder.
+For windows users, generate an ssh key with puttygen, copy it to your fresh kali bot and to your master server `~/.ssh/` folder.
 If the folder does not exist, create it, but do not forget to configure the access rights with chmod to 0700.
 And create an `authorized_keys` file as well with 0600 rights within `/root/.ssh/`, and copy your public key into that file too.
 You can use that key to log on to your kali bot too.
 Set it in your putty session or in pageant (putty ssh authentication agent).

-Do not forget to check the passwordless login with simple ssh commands, such as `ssh root@kalibotip` and `ssh root@masterip` on your workstation, and `ssh root@masterip -i /root/.ssh/keyfilename` on your kali bot.
+Do not forget to check the passwordless login with simple ssh commands, such as `ssh root@kalibotip` and `ssh masteruser@masterip` on your workstation, and `ssh masteruser@masterip -i /root/.ssh/keyfilename -p mastersshport` on your kali bot.
 If you would like to use agent forwarding, use `ssh -A` when you connect to your kali bot.

 ### Setup your rpi